vrthra/pymimid/README.md

 non-terminals.

 - Readable - Simplifying: Simply replace loops and ifs with regular expression -- specifically, do not use active learning.
+Remove generalize, and do the regex transformation after merging to grammar.
 - Todo: Check if for loops need to be scoped